 There are two important qualifiers you should know for roasting: (1) you’re cooking at a high temperature and (2) air should be able to circulate all around the item at hand.
 More specifically, air needs to be able to circulate in between the steak fries on the pan.

-If you can’t spread your french fries across the pan with space in between, just bite the bullet and pull out a second sheet pan.
+If you can’t spread your fries across the pan with space in between, just bite the bullet and pull out a second sheet pan.
 Trust me, it’s worth it.

 USE THE RIGHT OIL